melles1991/usecuewebsite/_posts/2016-01-04-no-javascript-please.md

 ---

 You probably load 100k jQuery in your page, because it makes programming soooo easy.
 But what if you want your page to be as small as 100k?
-Or usable by people who disable Javascript for security reasons (like many big companies in Germany)?
+Or usable by people who disable Javascript for security reasons?

 Let us look at what the 100k jQuery in your website actually does.
 I bet it toggles your hamburger menu, it might toggle some tabs… and, of course, it powers that enormous homepage slider.
 So… without further ado, let me present you the replacements: